radrbiz/radr-wiki/collections/_en/defi/VBC_WVBC.md

 lang: en
 ---

+* auto-gen TOC
+{:toc}

 # VBC/WVBC Swap

 At present, most of the Ethereum-based DEFI applications are running based on the ERC20 protocol.
 In order to enable Radar to fully participate in and benefit from the DEFI ecosystem, we have introduced a new Ethereum-based ERC20 token, WVBC (Wrapped VBC), and a swap system that can swap between VBC and WVBC.
-After being converted into WVBC tokens, users can proform transactions with it in various ERC20-based DEFI applications (such as Uniswap, etc.) on the Ethereum network.
+After being converted into WVBC tokens, users can proform transactions with it in various ERC20-based DEFI applications (such as Uniswap, etc. refer to document ["Uniswap 101"](../uniswap_101) for how to use WVBC on Uniswap) on the Ethereum network.
 This article mainly introduces what WVBC is and how to swap it with VBC.

 ## What is WVBC